UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 | 1 | Oak    |     20 |       89 | False     |
 | 2 | Willow |     12 |       30 | True      |
 | 3 | Fir    |     16 |       18 | False     |

-Or use each key in the dictionary to depict a row.
-We use the argument `orient` to explain the keys are the `index` and the argument `columns` to label our columns:

 ``` python
 data = {0: ['Cherry', 7, 12, True],